jhuapl-bio/taxtriage/docs/usage.md

    - Index built for each reference FASTA file (Bowtie2 only - Illumina reads)
 7. Alignment
    - Pulled/local assemblies are aligned to ALL classified reads (if using Kraken2) or raw reads (if using local FASTA reference) post-QC steps.
 Currently, only the "best hits" are assigned per read.
 Soon to introduce a parameter to raise that limit.
+   - Currently, we separate short and long reads to be run between Bowtie2 & Minimap2, respectively.
+While various studies have been performed and declared minimap2 to be highly performative for short reads, a few indicate that from a taxonomic/metagenomics perspective [Minimap2 still underperforms relative to Bowtie2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9040843/).
+We will actively track performances as these platforms continue to be updated to ensure the optimal aligner is used for each data type.
 8. Stats
    - Generate Coverage histogram (`samtools/samplename.histo.txt`)
    - Generate Depth (`samtools/samplename.tsv`)